nextglass/company/Culture.md

 Much of this document was taken from Reed Hasting's excellent work on company culture at Netflix.
 Many thanks to him for publishing that work.

-## Company Culture  Statements are Usually Bullshit!
+## Company Culture Statements are Usually Bullshit.

+This document is no exception.
+Unless you believe it.
+And act on it.
+The bullshit is always there if you want it to be.
 The foundation of Next Glass culture is freedom & responsibility. *We seek excellence*, so our culture is focused on achieving excellence.

 ## Six Aspects of Our Culture
 1. Values are what we value